Robert J. Wilke

 Robert Joseph Wilke (May 18, 1914 – March 28, 1989) was an American film and television actor noted primarily for his roles as villains, mostly in Westerns.

+He plays the role of the Marshall of a town named Ansara in Wagon Train's episode "The Jud Steele Story."
+1957.

 Early years

 Wilke was a native of Cincinnati.
 Before going into acting, he had a variety of jobs, including working in a high-dive act at the Chicago World's Fair in 1933–1934.

 Career

 Wilke started as a stuntman in the 1930s and his first appearance on screen was in San Francisco (1936).
 He soon began to acquire regular character parts, mainly as a heavy, and made his mark when, along with Lee Van Cleef and Sheb Wooley, he played one of the "three men waiting at the station" in High Noon (1952).